 Causes of medication errors

-Medication errors can occur due to a number of different factors, and may be made by the pharmacist, doctor, nurse, or other parties.
+Medication errors can occur due to several different factors and may be made by the pharmacist, doctor, nurse, or other parties.
 Some known causes of medication errors are:

 - Illegible handwritten prescriptions